seperman/deepdiff/docs/numbers.rst

 Numbers
 =======

-When dealing with numbers, you have the following parameters: significant_digits, number_format_notation
+When dealing with numbers, DeepDiff provides the following functionalities:

 .. _significant_digits_label: